7 Model evaluation: Part 2

 - No matter the model, the variances of the observed

-values, predictions, and residuals always have the same mathematical relationship.
+timevalues are always the same (since we’re using the same rawtimevalues in each model).
+Further the variances of the observedtimevalues, predictions, and residuals always have the same mathematical relationship.
 What is it?

 - In general, which models have the most variable predictions and the least variable residuals – the models with higher or lower R-squared?